datcsv/tez-tax/README.md

 ## Instructions

 'tez-tax' is a work in progress and a number of simplifying assumptions are made during the course of the code logic.
-As such, it is important to thoroughly understand and debug each step in order to ensure any provided estimates are as accurate as possible.
+Further, the identification and classification of smart contract operations is exceedingly complex by nature.
+It is important to thoroughly understand and debug each step in order to ensure any provided estimates are as accurate as possible. 'tez-tax' will never provide perfectly accurate operations and only seeks to provide potentially useful innformation for estimating gain or loss estimates. 'tez-tax' is not a tax solution.

-* Update the contents of configuration file, '00_Config.R'.
+* Update the contents of configuration file, '00_Config.R', and run it.
-	+ Currently, 'tez-tax' only provides support for Coinbase as an exchange.
+	+ Currently, 'tez-tax' only provides support for Coinbase as an exchange, alternative exchange data will need to be manually imported and added to the income initial income statement, please refer to 'functions/cb_import.R' for example.
 	+ To download Coinbase exchange data, navigate to [Coinbase.com/reports](https://www.coinbase.com/reports) and generate a transaction history CSV report.

+* Download operations data via the TzKT API by running '01_Operations_Data.R'.
+	+ This step will likely take the longest as it downloads blockchain data for all wallets included in the configuration file.
+	+ It is important to note that the TzKT API calls may not download transactions where both a wallet listed in the configuration file did not initiate a transaction and a wallet listed in the configuration file did not receive XTZ.
+For example, airdropped FA2 tokens will not be downloaded in this step due to this limitation.
+	+ Once the code has been run once, it does not need to be run again unless the configuration or code itself has been updated.

+* Classify operation groups and generate an initial income statement by running '02_IS_Generation.R'.
+	+ This step relies on 'functions/classify_tx.R' to classify transactions and calculate applicable income statement fields.
+	+ Once the code has finished running, users should verify that all transactions have been classified correctly.
+		+ Any misclassified or miscalculated rows or fields should be manually adjusted.
+		+ In the event that any operations are unclassified, nrow(filter(is, is.na(case))) > 0, the unclassified rows should be manually adjusted.

+*  Generate necessary gain or loss data via a dynamic income statement/balance sheet relationship by running '03_BS_Generation.R'.
+	+ This step attempts to calculate gains or losses using the provided income statement and exchange data.
+	+ It is important to note that, due to the API limitations mentioned above, airdropped FA2 tokens and similar transactions do not appear in the initial generated income statement.
+		+ A warning will appear if one of these tokens is otherwise interacted with, as such an interaction will result in a deficient token balance.
+		+ When a deficient token balance is encountered, the code will assume the token was acquired with a cost basis of 0 XTZ and no acquisition date will be provided for the token in the 'tax_8949' output.
+	+ A number of additional, strong assumptions are made during this process that should be thoroughly reviewed in the code.

+* For U.S. users, it may be useful to generate tax documents using '04_Tax_Generation.R'. **The outputs of this step should be used for informational purposes only and are provided as-is.
+Only a certified tax professional can accurately assess the tax implications of trading XTZ or associated tokens on the Tezos blockchain.**
+	+ This step relies on the ['staplr' R package](https://cran.r-project.org/web/packages/staplr/index.html) which, in turn, may rely on [pdftk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) to generate PDF outputs.